learning-zone/python-basics/README.md

 ## Q. What is lambda?
 What are Lambda Functions ?

-A function which doesn't contain any name is known as a anonymous function lambda function, Lambda function we can assign to the variable & we can call the lambda function through the variable.
+A function which doesn\'t contain any name is known as a anonymous function lambda function, Lambda function we can assign to the variable & we can call the lambda function through the variable.

 Syntax:
 `Lambda arguments:expression`